 The open-source Android software platform, unleashed on the market just two years ago by Google, has already stormed to the top of the smartphone platform popularity charts, overtaking Nokia's Symbian at the end of last year.

-Device makers such as Samsung Electronics, HTC and Sony Ericsson have embraced it as it offers features and functions they could never hope to develop on their own as quickly.
+Device makers such as Samsung, HTC and Sony Ericsson have embraced it as it offers features and functions they could never hope to develop on their own as quickly.

-Many manufacturers will be trying to attract software developers at the Mobile World Congress in Barcelona with special events laid on for them.
+Many manufacturers will also be trying in their own right to lure software developers at Mobile World Congress with special events laid on for them.

-A consortium of telecom carriers, who have so far largely failed to profit from the apps boom, will also launch their own app platform, named WAC, on Monday.
+A consortium of telecom carriers, who have so far largely failed to profit from the apps boom, will also launch their own app store, named WAC, in Barcelona on Monday.